nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

   </tr>
 </table>

 Descriptive name for the list.
+This will be taken from the rubric of the list code.

 To use PRSB SNOMED CT ref set of codes and corresponding human readable description in string.